nigeljohnson73/minertor-miner/README.md

 # minertor-miner
-THE mining components for the minertor project
+The mining components for the minertor project.

+More details coming soon.